ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. The system constructs the authentication response based on validation results and sets the authentication status as 'Y' only if the pinval matches.
 1. The system then integrates the response with the static token generated for the authentication request
 1. Constructs the authentication response based on validation results
-1. The system proceeds to execute Notification SMS
+1. The system proceeds to send SMS Notification
 1. Alerts and Warning messages for data type violation are sent as per [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition)

 Please refer to the [**Authentication Service API**](ID-Authentication-APIs#users-of-authentication-service--) for more details.